Thabit-Habeebah/Student_Depression/README.md

 ```

-In addition, I categorized the column " Work/Study Hours " in order to make my visualization clear and concise.
-I used some of these lines of code in SQL:
+To enhance the clarity of my visualizations, I categorized the "Work/Study Hours" column, creating distinct groups to facilitate easier interpretation.
+To achieve this, I employed SQL and utilized specific lines of code to efficiently categorize the data.
 ```
 ALTER TABLE [Student Depression Dataset]
 ADD Study_Hours_Range VARCHAR(50)